 The Regional Forester explained his use of these criteria in the document entitled “Enclosures_Species of Conservation Concern Final List and Process Rationale.pdf”.
 There, he said: “It is worth noting that three of the four indicators of conservation concern (Indicators 1, 2, and 4) are about populations or ecological conditions/habitat and a species can meet such an indicator with information about either the population or ecological conditions/habitat, it need not have both.”
 (P. 5) (Emphasis in original.)

-The most common reason for rejecting a plant species from the SCC list is that Indicator 2 (“Declining trends in populations or habitat in the plan area” [Emphasis added]) had not been met because there was no population trend information available.
+The most common reason for rejecting a plant species from the SCC list is that Indicator 2 (“Declining trends in populations or habitat in the plan area” (emphasis added) had not been met because there was no population trend information available.
 In most all cases, however, the Forest had also concluded that the habitats of these plants were “extremely or highly vulnerable to climate change”.
-Yet the Forest decided that because they had not documented population trends for that species, that the species was ineligible.
+Yet the Forest decided that because they had not documented population trends for that species, that the species was ineligible for SCC designation.
 That finding seems directly contradicted by the Regional Forester's statement above.

 In addition, we note that many state-ranked S1 and S2 plant species were excluded from consideration at the outset because their global ratings are lower than G1G2/T1T2.
 The State has already concluded that continued viability is a concern for these species by ranking them S1 or S2.
 The FEIS nowhere shows that State rankings.

-S1 species are “[c]ritically imperiled because of extreme rarity or because of some factor(s) making it especially vulnerable to extirpation or extinction.
+S1 species are

+[c]ritically imperiled because of extreme rarity or because of some factor(s) making it especially vulnerable to extirpation or extinction.
 Typically 5 or fewer occurrences or less than 1000 remaining individuals”, while S2 species are “[i]mperiled because of rarity or because of some factor(s) making it very vulnerable to extirpation or extinction.
-Typically 6 to 20 occurrences or between 1,000 and 3,000 remaining individuals.”
+Typically 6 to 20 occurrences or between 1,000 and 3,000 remaining individuals.

+[Cite source]

 With these small numbers of plants, the GMUG should have factored in the possibility of stochastic events which could easily erase those species from the GMUG, as the Rio Grande National Forest did when compiling their SCC.

 For example, here is the RGNF rationale for including Colorado larkspur on the Rio Grande SCC:

+Rio Grande Revised Forest Plan at 178.

 Note here that the population data for Colorado larkspur was some 25 years old and there is no population trend noted.
 Yet, the Regional Forester accepted this species and others like it and noted that “small and isolated populations are susceptible to genetic drift and stochastic events” making them “more susceptible to loss”.
 This same rationale for potential stochastic losses of small populations should be applied consistently in the GMUG plan.

-In the table below, we take a number of species which were excluded and we indicate which of the problems noted above apply to the GMUG analysis of that plant species.
+In the table below, we take a number of species which were denied designation as SCC and we indicate which of the problems noted above apply to the GMUG analysis of that plant species.

 Table 1.
 Properties of Ten Plant Species Deemed Ineligible for Inclusion on GMUG “Species of Conservation Concern” List